FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • One dead slot can cost you a matchup

 How to avoid it: At least one bench player should regularly get minutes.
-The bench is insurance — not decoration.
+The bench is your insurance policy.

 7) Overreacting After One Bad Gameweek

-How to avoid it: Evaluate trends, role stability, and minutes — not just one match.
+How to avoid it: Evaluate trends, role stability, and minutes across multiple Gameweeks.

 8) Ignoring League Context